-All children are registered with a GP, Dentist and Optician, upon arriving at the home and are further supported by the North Lakes Children's Services full time health professional (RGN).
-The health professional visits the home once a week to oversee and check individual health action plans, illness and medication administration records, and should it be required to ensure that any child that requires daily medication, has sufficient supply.
-Individual health action plans (HAP's) identify needs and actions to support the development of the child's health needs.
-All children are supported in attending medical appointments and do attend with a staff member, this also ensures that any barriers of understanding and communication is supported.
-All outcomes and information of appointments are recorded in the individual placement plans.
+All children are registered with a local GP, Dentist and Optician, that is situated in the local community of Carlisle, upon admission and are further supported by the North Lakes Children's Services full time health professional (RGN).
+The health professional visits the home once a week to oversee and check individual health action plans, illness and medication administration records, and should it be required to ensure that any child that requires medical daily, has sufficient supply.
+Individual health action plans (HAP's) identify needs and actions to support the development of the children's health needs.
+Children are supported in attending medical appointments by staff from Morton Lea and all outcomes and information of appointments are recorded in the individual placement plans.

-At Warwick House we ensure that all aspects of the children's health and wellbeing are looked after.
+At Morton Lea we ensure that all aspects of the children health and wellbeing are looked after.

-We will work closely with Placing Authorities, Health authorities (CAMHs) and independent child therapists to ensure that when offered, the intervention is consistent with the child's placement plan.
+We will work closely with Placing Authorities, Health authorities (CAMHs) and independent child therapists to ensure that when offered the intervention is consistent with the child's placement plan.